TeaPearce/TeaPearce.github.io/_posts/2024-03-19-gpt-pathway.md

 > _“it is not immediately clear whether such a low-level training objective supports the learning of high-level representations.”_

-Something interesting about this paper is that it signals the authors' dataset-first thinking.
+Something interesting about this paper is that it signals the authors' dataset-centric thinking.
 Regarding the pretraining dataset selection, the authors note,

 > _“We train on a very large corpus picked to have a similar distribution as our task of interest.”_

-Specifically, they've chosen to pretrain on Amazon reviews, and test on semantic benchmarks like IMDB and Yelp.
-Even on Yelp they blame a plateau of performance on Yelp reviews being about businesses not products.
+Specifically, they've chosen to pretrain on Amazon reviews, and test on sentiment analysis benchmarks like IMDB and Yelp.
+They even blame a performance _plateau_ in Yelp on the reviews being about businesses not products.
 They do brief experiments on other tasks (semantic relatedness and paraphrase detection) using text from other domains and again find limited performance, blaming the data mismatch in train and test distributions.
-This turns out to be a key insight that guides the authors to pursue training on increasingly diverse datasets.
+This turns out to be a key insight that guides the authors to pursue training on increasingly diverse datasets in future work.

 As something of an afterthought, they show some shaky generations from the model.
 Holding the ‘sentiment neuron’ at a fixed value allows control over the sentiment of the generated sentence.